drszabodavid/playstationtimetracker_backend/README.md

 # PlayStation Time Tracker
-A web application to track how much time you spent on gaming.
+A web application to track how much time you spend on gaming.

 ## Check out the deployed application on Heroku
 https://playstationtimetracker.herokuapp.com/